 All key reporting data of these companies was audited by independent auditors prior to inclusion in the consolidated financial statements.

 Investments accounted for using the equity method are initially measured at cost when the acquisition is made.
 If the cost exceeds the pro rata share of equity, the difference (goodwill) is included in the carrying amount of the investment.
 The carrying amount has to be tested for possible impairment losses as of the balance sheet date.
 If the cost is lower than the share of equity at the time of acquisition, this difference is included in the carrying amount and recorded in the statement of income as income from investments in joint ventures and associates.
 The carrying amounts for these companies are increased or decreased annually to reflect their pro rata earnings, dividend payouts or other changes in equity.
-If there is any indication that the value of the investment has been permanently reduced, an impairment is recognized through profit or loss.
+If there is any indication that the value of the investment has been permanently reduced, an impairment is recognized in profit or loss.
 Long-term interests that, in substance, form part of the investor’s net investment in the entity are included in the statement of changes in equity.

-Estimates and Assumptions Used in Consolidation
+Estimates and Assumptions Used in Acquisitions and Consolidation

 Various judgments can be made whenever it is necessary to evaluate whether control, common control or significant influence exists for entities in which WACKER holds less than 100 percent of the voting rights.
 Primarily in cases where WACKER holds 50 percent of the voting rights, it must be assessed whether there are additional contractual rights or, in particular, factual circumstances that could result in WACKER having the right to make decisions regarding the potential subsidiary, or whether common control exists.
-If common control exists, a distinction must be made between a joint operation and a joint venture.
-This distinction depends on whether WACKER has direct rights to assets or whether rights to the net assets of the entity exist.
-In this regard, WACKER must take into consideration the structure and legal form of the entity, the contractual agreements and other circumstances.

 Changes to the contractual agreements or factual circumstances are monitored and assessed in terms of their possible impact on the evaluation of whether control or common control exists.